ibm-cloud-docs/assistant/dialog-overview.md

 1. For the response variation setting, choose **multiline**.

-    **Note**: If you are using a conversational skill that was created before support for rich response types was added to the service, then you might not see the *multiline* option.
+    **Note**: If you are using a dialog skill that was created before support for rich response types was added to the service, then you might not see the *multiline* option.
 Add a second text response type to the current node response.
 This action changes how the response is represented in the underlying JSON.
 As a result, the multiline option becomes available.
 Choose the multiline variation type.
 Now, you can delete the second text response type that you added to the response.

 When the response is shown to the user, both response variations are displayed, one on each line, like this: